joutwater/Data-Structures/week01/README.md

        }

 ### Success!
-After applying this solution, all .txt files were correctly created in destination directory, with each referencing a specfic url and its HTML body text!
+After applying this solution, all .txt files were correctly created in the target directory, with each referencing a specfic url's body text!